laserpointlabs/dadms/ui/IMPLEMENTATION_SUMMARY.md

 ## 🎯 Overview

-We have successfully created a comprehensive React-based user interface for the DADM (Decision Analysis & Decision Management) system.
+We have successfully created a comprehensive React-based user interface for the DADM (Decision Analysis and Decision Management) system.
 The UI provides full access to all CLI commands, real-time monitoring, analysis data viewing, thread context management, and AI chat capabilities.

 ## 🏗️ Architecture